rafayel404/Deep_Learning/README.md

 This repo is not complete yet.
+Remaining ropics are:
+- RNN
+- LSTM
+- GRU
+- Transformer
+and some more topics.